arinvandrapu/AIRiskAssessmentProject/README.md

 and produce a scored report with a gap register and prioritized roadmap — all driven by a small, tested Python tool (`airisk`).

-> **Synthetic data.** FakeOrg is invented.
+> **NOTE: Synthetic data.** FakeOrg is invented.
 All organization details, evidence, and findings are
 > fictional.
 This is a personal project that models what a real assessment looks like — it is not
 > an assessment of any real company.